View Source Guide

 3. table_type: Type of Ets table.

-4. num_partition: Number of partitions (= number of Ets table).
+4. num_partition: Number of partitions (= number of Ets table) on a node.

 Basic usage: